Skip to content

 Balance Transactions

-Balance transactions represent funds moving through your Stripe account.
-They're created for every type of transaction that comes into or flows out of your Stripe account balance.
+This is an object representing funds moving through your Stripe account.
+Balance transactions are created for every type of transaction that comes into or flows out of your Stripe account balance.

 Ref: Stripe docs